 The available parameters vary depending on the type of source.
 See Input Gain & Pan and Stream Selection.

-The four small MF keys are labeled by the display.
+The four small MF keys are labelled by the display.
 They are programmed by the configuration and are defined per source.
 Typical functions include Conf (Conference), AMix (Automix) and AGn (Auto Gain).

 The Access key is used to select a source (for parameter control) or activate strip assign mode.
 These operations are system-defined and provide the same fixed functionality regardless of the configuration.